MarcoMonteverde00/datavis/src/lab3.md

     Data Source: [Global Population - Our World in Data]
   </a>

-Both projections aim to convey, through the use of colors, how much each country contributes to global pollution.
+<p>Both projections aim to convey, through the use of colors, how much each country <b>contributes to global pollution</b>.</p>

-The main difference between them lies in the fact that the Mercator projection distorts areas, while the Equal Earth projection preserves them.
-In particular, the Mercator projection causes countries closer to the poles to appear disproportionately large, which can create a misleading impression of pollution levels.
+<p>Why bothering with different representation of the same information?
+The main reason behind this choice lies in the fact that the Mercator projection <b>distorts areas</b>, while the Equal Earth projection preserves them.
+In particular, the Mercator projection causes countries closer to the poles to appear disproportionately large, which can create a <b>misleading impression</b> of pollution levels.
 For instance, Russia might appear less significant as a polluter  with respect to the apparent size.
-Moreover changing only the size of countries in the northern or southern extremes a comparison of the CO2 emissions among all the countries is not accurate.
+Moreover, changing only the size of countries in the northern or southern extremes produces a <b>not accurate comparison</b> of the CO2 emissions among all the countries.</p>

-On the other hand, while the Equal Earth projection distorts shapes, it preserves the relative size of countries, making the representation of pollution data more accurate.
+<p>On the other hand, while the Equal Earth projection distorts shapes, it <b>preserves the relative size</b> of countries, making the representation of pollution data more accurate, despite being different from the typical image we all have in our mind when thinking about Earth.</p>

-## Carbone dioxide CO2 emissions per capita (tonnes per person) by country --Equal earth projection
+<h2>Carbone Dioxide (CO2) Emissions per Capita by Country</h2>

 ```js